thoughtspot/thoughtspot.github.io/_end-user/search/about-tables.md

 You can perform conditional formatting on both measures and attributes, within table cells and in the table summaries.

 Refer to [Apply conditional formatting]({{ site.baseurl }}/end-user/search/apply-conditional-formatting.html#table).

+Note that certain elements of conditional formatting are part of the Answer V2 feature set, which is in <span class="label label-beta">Beta</span>.
+These elements include conditional formatting for table summaries and improved conditional formatting for attributes and measures in table cells.
+To turn Answer V2 on, [contact ThoughtSpot Support]({{ site.baseurl }}/admin/misc/contact.html).

 ## Sort columns